-Prospective freshmen who are admitted for the fall term through Admissions and Financial Aid have the opportunity to secure guaranteed on-campus housing.
-To receive guaranteed on-campus housing, students must pay their $300 enrollment fee by May 1st and their $325 housing deposit by the respective deadlines.
+Prospective first-year students admitted for fall term through Admissions and Financial Aid have the opportunity to secure guaranteed on-campus housing.
+To receive guaranteed on-campus housing, students must pay their $300 enrollment fee and $325 housing deposit by the respective deadlines.
 The enrollment fee must be paid by May 1st, and the housing deposit deadline is printed on their housing contract.
 Learn more about the housing process for first-year students.

 Gender Inclusive Housing

-The University of Pittsburgh and Panther Central value every member of the Pitt community and strive to fully include all students in on-campus housing.
-Gender Inclusive Housing gives students the option to live on campus with whomever they choose regardless of gender, sex, gender identity, or expression.
-Gender Inclusive Housing options are available in select buildings for both first-year and upper-class students, in accordance with the University’s housing assignment process.
+The University of Pittsburgh values every member of the Pitt community, striving to fully include all students in on-campus housing.
+Gender Inclusive Housing allows students to live with whomever they choose regardless of gender, sex, gender identity, or expression.
+Available in select buildings for first-year and upper-class students, Gender Inclusive Housing options are in accordance with University housing processes.

 Housing and Dining Accommodations

 Students who would like to request a disability-related housing and/or dining accommodation must first complete the standard housing application.
 After filling out the application, students can fill out the appropriate accommodation verification forms located on the Student Affairs website.